FuzzyAutocomplete/FuzzyAutocompletePlugin/README.md

 This is a Xcode 5 plugin that patches the autocomplete filter to work the same way the `Open Quickly` works.

-It performs very well, and the fuzzy matching actually uses Xcode's own `IDEOpenQuicklyPattern`, however for performance reasons, **the first letter of the fuzzy match must start with the same letter of the completion you want**.
+It performs very well, and the fuzzy matching actually uses Xcode's own `IDEOpenQuicklyPattern`.

 I wrote a blog post on how I used `dtrace` to figure out what to patch: [Reverse engineering Xcode with dtrace](http://chen.do/blog/2013/10/22/reverse-engineering-xcode-with-dtrace/?utm_source=github&utm_campaign=fuzzyautocomplete)